qdriven/qa-revistied-slides/present/tc-mgt-one-day/index.md

 layout: full
 ---

+## Test Case

+- What is Test Case?
+- Where to use Test Case?
+- Why Test Case is important for QA?

+---

 ## Build Test Case System in One day

-Cost?
-Only one day, ignore it.
+Cost: Only one day, ignore it.
 What?/Why?/How?
 ***Do it Now!***